mmiranda222/.statsuite/content/getting started/infrastructure-requirements.md

 - **redis** downloaded and running on port 6379 (default)
 - **mongo** downloaded and running on port 27017 (default)

-The latest compatible versions of Solr, Redis and Mongo are mentioned and available in the [docker compose setup file](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-docker-compose/-/blob/master/demo/docker-compose-demo-js.yml?ref_type=heads) from which the release history can be retrieved.
+The latest compatible versions of Solr and Mongo are mentioned and available in the [docker compose setup file](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-docker-compose/-/blob/master/demo/docker-compose-demo-js.yml?ref_type=heads) from which the release history can be retrieved.

 *notes:*
 - solr core name can be freely picked, default configuration targets sdmx-facet-search